TrustAIRLab/ML-Doctor/README.md

 </tbody></table>

 For dataset name, there are 4 datasets in the code, namely CelebA, FMNIST (Fashion-MNIST), STL10, and UTKFace.
+For the models, we provide standard AlexNet, CNN, ResNet, and VGG, from PyTorch.

 ### For MemInf
 We have four modes in this function